 So, what’s the deal with the brooms?
 As the stone is hurtling down the ice, two curlers race ahead of it, brushing down the ice with specially designed brooms.
 The sweeping, done at the direction of the team captain, known as the skip, affects the distance the stone travels and how much it “curls.”

 “It’s basically golf and chess on ice,” Suhr explains.
 “It’s a thinking-man’s sport.”

-There are slightly fewer than 100 members of the PCC, which lacks a dedicated home.
-The club plays at the Robert Morris University Island Sports Center, with limited access to the ice.
+There are 95 members of the PCC, which lacks a dedicated home.
+The club plays at the Robert Morris University Island Sports Center on Saturday nights.

-Members are hoping to change that this summer.
-The club is in the process of purchasing land in Stowe Township for a dedicated curling facility.
+Members are hoping to change that this spring when ground is broken in Stowe township for a dedicated curling facility.

-“We have a lot more demand for people who want to curl than people we can actually put into our competitive league,” Jarabek says; a dedicated facility would allow for many more active members, as well as more installments of the club’s popular “Learn to Curl” events (which have a waiting list hundreds deep).
+“We have a lot more demand for people who want to curl than people we can actually put into our competitive league,” Jarabek says; a dedicated facility would allow for many more active members, as well as more installments of the club’s popular “Learn to Curl” events.

 The building project, estimated to cost upwards of $1.4 million, also ensures the club will have a more professional ice surface on which to play and the ability to create more revenue by hosting “bonspiels,” or friendly competitions with other curling clubs.